Solve SPF issues

 – bounces on incoming of the server

-– use of a tilde in ‘~all’ to allow forwarding by a foreign server
+– use of a tilde in ‘~all’ may unblock for a foreign mail service

 Syntax of SPF: http://www.openspf.org/SPF_Record_Syntax